ENCCS/julia-for-hpda/content/data-science.rst

          [682c06a0] JSON v0.21.4
          [8b842266] PalmerPenguins v0.1.4

-   This will display the list of packages in the current environment along with their versions1.
+   This will display the list of packages in the current environment along with their versions.

    To save the state of your environment, Julia uses two files: ``Project.toml`` and ``Manifest.toml``.
    The ``Project.tom`` file specifies the packages that you explicitly added to your environment,